sourcegraph/about/content/terms/privacy.md

 </span>

-If you have any questions about this Privacy Policy or the Service, please contact us at <a href="mailto:support@sourcegraph.com">support@sourcegraph.com</a>.
+If you have any questions about this Privacy Policy or the Service, please contact us at support@sourcegraph.com.

 <span style={{color: '#b200f8'}}>